-Ciancia is represented by a federal public defender named Hilary L. Potashner.
+Ciancia was represented by a federal public defender named Hilary L. Potashner.
 On Friday after sitting for three years without a trial in the Federal detention center in Los Angeles, it was announced that Ciancia would plead guilty and avoid the death penalty.

 Now new details of the alleged incident were revealed in court documents covered in this Los Angeles Times story.
 We are asked to believe that Ciancia was able to enter the TSA screening area carrying the Smith and Wesson automatic rifle.
 The 5’3″, 115-lb. man was also suited and booted with more than 500 rounds of ammunition.